Tell me about this Islamic personal loan by Affin Islamic Bank.

 You can borrow any amount between RM2,500 to RM250,000 from 2 years up to 10 years with Affin Islamic Personal Financing-i.

 How do I repay this Islamic personal loan?

-You will have from three options to choose to repay your monthly instalment to Affin Islamic Bank, such as by salary deduction, auto-debit for monthly instalments (for employees whose salary is credited to Affin Islamic Bank account), or Standing Instruction.
+You will have three options to choose to repay your monthly instalment to Affin Islamic Bank, such as by salary deduction, auto-debit for monthly instalments (for employees whose salary is credited to Affin Islamic Bank account), or Standing Instruction.

 Do I need a guarantor or collateral for this loan application?

 There is no need to standby a guarantor or collateral when applying for Affin Islamic Personal Financing-i.
-However, you will be asked to make a 1-month advance payment and 2-months instalment amounts as a security deposit.
+However, you will be asked to make 1-month advance payment and 2-months instalment amounts as a security deposit.

 This amount will be deducted from your approved financing limit upon facility disbursement.

 What are the fees and charges I have to pay?

 You need to pay the statutory Stamp Duty fee, which is calculated at 0.5% of the financing amount, in addition to an Agency fee.
 Affin Islamic Bank does not charge a processing fee or early termination fees.